-Strawberry Pretzel Chocolate Swirl Bark features smooth semi-sweet and white chocolate, salty pretzel sticks, tart strawberries, and festive sprinkles for a fun and tasty homemade candy treat!
+Strawberry Chocolate Pretzel Bark features smooth semi-sweet and white chocolate, salty pretzel sticks, tart strawberries, and festive sprinkles for a fun and tasty homemade candy treat!

 If you’ve never made chocolate bark, it’s only one of the simplest homemade candies to make…ever.
 No standing over the stove stirringstirringstirring, no candy thermometers, no soft ball or hard crack stages to assess.
 Rather, it’s just a matter of melting, spreading, sprinkling, and chilling.
 And what’s especially fun about bark is that it’s so darn customizable!